 SV: What was your favorite part of doing "The Wire"?

 MW: It was the relationships that I've created with the cast and the crew.
 It really felt like every day [I was] going on set with family.
 These are people who have bonded together through thick and thin whether you knew you were coming back to a job or not.
 And they were literally at the top of their game acting wise.
 It made for an amazing training ground.

 SV: If you were able to do an additional season of one of them, which show would you rather do between "90210" and "The Wire"?
 And what would you want your character to do on that season?

 MW: Maybe "The Wire" because there's more of a demand for that.
 I would want to see where [Michael Lee] goes.
 We already understand that he's becoming the next Omar, but I would like to see the trials and tribulations of being that role.

 SV: Last question.
 What's next?

 MW: I'm in such a place right now where I feel so creative.
 I feel like the world is pretty much my oyster.
 More music.
 More videos.
 More movies.
 More short films.
 Maybe some fashion touches.
 Maybe some directing.
-I feel like the bounds are endless so just be prepared.
+I feel like the boundaries are endless so just be prepared.
 You never know what I'm going to do.